BioKIC/symbiota-docs/content/user/permissions/_index.en.md

 * **Rare Species Reader**: can view locality data for all specimens in a collection, even if the locality information is redacted from the general public (see [Redacting / Obscuring Data](https://biokic.github.io/symbiota-docs/coll_manager/data_publishing/redaction/)).

 _Permission types that can only be assigned by a superadministrator_

+* **Create a Checklist**: can create new checklists and datasets.
+See [Creating a Checklist](https://biokic.github.io/symbiota-docs/user/checklist/create/).

 * **Global Rare Species Reader**: can view locality data for all specimens in a portal (if provided).
 See [Redacting / Obscuring Data](https://biokic.github.io/symbiota-docs/coll_manager/data_publishing/redaction/).